Grid2op/chronix2grid/README.md

 }
 ```

-You'll find all the details on the parameters used in these json files in section :ref:`implemented-models`
+You'll find all the details on the parameters used in these json files in the [documentation about implemented models](https://chronix2grid.readthedocs.io/en/latest/DESCRIPTION.html)

 ### KPI configuration
 Some general parameters have to be set in *INPUT_FOLDER/kpi/paramsKPI.json*